cardano-foundation/CIPs/CIP-plutus-modules/README.md

 ### Preferred Options

-Allowing script code to be spread across many transactions lifts the most commonly complained-about restriction faced by Cardano script developers.
+Allowing script code to be spread across many transactions lifts a commonly complained-about restriction faced by Cardano script developers.
 It permits more complex applications, and a much heavier use of libraries to raise the level of abstraction for script developers.
 Modules are already available on the Ethereum blockchain,